The End of America (film)

 The End of America is a 2008 documentary film directed by Annie Sundberg and Ricki Stern, adapted from Naomi Wolf's 2007 book, The End of America: Letter of Warning to a Young Patriot.
-The film analyzes policy changes made during the Bush Administration, and makes the case that these changes threaten American democracy.
+The film scrutinizes policy changes implemented during the Bush administration and argues the case that these alterations pose a threat to American democracy.

 Synopsis

 The End of America details the ten steps a country takes when it slides toward fascism.
 The film takes a historical look at trends in once-functioning democracies from modern history, based on Wolf's 2007 book The End of America: Letter of Warning to a Young Patriot.
 The films asserts such trends are being repeated in America today, and puts the recent gradual loss of civil liberties in the U.S. in a historical context.
 "The average American might not be alarmed at AT&T selling our private information to the Bush administration, but when this action is seen as part of a larger series of erosions and events, a pattern emerges with unfortunate consequences that become disturbingly clear."